 If you visit shrines or temples on New Year’s Day, you may see a lot of people lining up and receiving a small rectangle paper.
 People seem to read it carefully, and some people smile and others frown.
 What are they exactly doing there?
 They are reading a fortune slip called Omikuji, which is a popular thing to do all year round, but especially popular on New Year’s Day to test the new year’s luck.
-This article is going to feature the secret and attractions of Omikuji.

 What is Omikuji?